-An Introduction to Bacterial Vaginosis (BV)
+An Introduction to Bacterial Vaginosis

 BV results from an overgrowth of bacteria in the vagina, and is one of the most common vaginal infections, along with yeast infections.
+According to the CDC (Centers for Disease Control and Prevention), it’s the most common vaginal infection among women ages 15-44.

 Symptoms of Bacterial Vaginosis